AndrewJBateman/angular-data-charts/README.md

 # Angular MDB4 Navigation

-App to use [Material Bootstrap 4](https://mdbootstrap.com/docs/angular/) library elements, including [nav bars](https://mdbootstrap.com/docs/angular/navigation/navbar/).
+App to use [Angular Material Bootstrap 4](https://mdbootstrap.com/docs/angular/) library elements, including [nav bars](https://mdbootstrap.com/docs/angular/navigation/navbar/).

 *** Note: to open web links in a new window use: _ctrl+click on link_**